gmtfrombc/uber-health-app/README.md

 ## Important Note

-The OpenAI API key is handled differently in each workflow:
+The OpenAI API key is handled securely:
-- In local development, it's stored in a `.env.local` file (not committed to Git)
+- Stored in a `.env.local` file (not committed to Git)
 - In production, it's stored as a Firebase Secret

 Never commit API keys to the Git repository.